 Once done, all the update services related to Google and Chrome stand deleted.

-Task Scheduler reminds the Updater to update Chrome after a specific interval.
-Hence, disabling the scheduler will kill the scheduler.
+Task Scheduler reminds the Google Updater to update Chrome after a specific interval.
+Hence, disabling the scheduler will kill the remainder of the service.
+Here are the steps to follow:

 - Launch the Task Scheduler via the Start Menu.